- Red Light District

-After a Bachelor in History and a Master in Museum Studies at the University of Amsterdam, Barend Blom worked in several museums both as a curator, guide and researcher.
-First at the Jewish Museum in Amsterdam.
-Being invited because of a thesis on memorials, but ending up researching Jewish food culture!
-A complete change of subject.
-But that ideally suits Barend’s many interests.
+After completing his Bachelor Degree in History and a Master Degree in Museum Studies at the University of Amsterdam, Barend worked in several museums both as a curator, guide and researcher.
+First at the Jewish Museum in Amsterdam where he was initially invited because of his thesis on memorials, but ending up researching Jewish food culture!
+A complete change of subject, but that ideally suits Barend’s many interests.
 In Museum het Schip he curated several exhibitions on the Amsterdam School, an architectural style unique to the Netherlands.
-At the Rijksmuseum he worked in the field on which he majored: the manifestation of colonial history in museums in the Netherlands.
+At the Rijksmuseum he worked in the field in which he majored: the manifestation of colonial history in museums in the Netherlands.
 Here he researched the provenance history of holy heirlooms of the Javanese prince Diponegoro.
-At the museums he worked he encountered stories of works of art or historic objects that got lost over the years, his latest project is creating a podcast in which he traces down their histories, and with luck the objects themselves.
-He looks forward to sharing his love for ‘forgotten’ histories with context tours participants.
+At the museums he worked in he encountered stories of works of art or historic objects that got lost over the years, and his latest project is creating a podcast in which he traces down their histories, and with luck the objects themselves.
+He looks forward to sharing his love for ‘forgotten’ histories with you on his tour.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.